adib070/HipstersShop/README.md

  10. Access the web frontend through your browser

   - Once run above all steps you can access frontend service at  http://localhost:8081
-  - start the jaeger either using binary file or using docker desktop http://localhost:16686/ , You will see traces in jaeger
+  - Start the jaeger either using binary file or using docker desktop http://localhost:16686/ , You will see traces in jaeger